UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/06-conclusion.md

-Now that we have seen several different ways to scrape data from websites and are ready to start working on potentially larger projects, we may ask ourselves whether there are any legal implications of writing a piece of computer code that downloads information from the Internet.
+Now that we have seen several different ways to scrape data from websites and are ready to start working on potentially larger projects, we may ask ourselves whether there are any legal and ethical implications of writing a piece of computer code that downloads information from the Internet.

 In this section, we will be discussing some of the issues to be aware of when